cdslaborg/paramonte/install.config.md

 ### `matlabdir`

-Specifies the path to the **directory** of MATLAB binary executable against which the library will be linked.
+Specifies the path to the root **directory** of MATLAB against which the library will be linked.
+Within a MATLAB session, this directory path is returned by the MATLAB intrinsic function `matlabroot`.

 +   Usage (with `install.bat` or `install.sh`)
     ```bash
-    --matlabdir "matlab_executable_dir_path"
+    --matlabdir "matlab_root_dir_path"
     ```
 +   Usage (with `cmake` binary executable)
     ```cmake
-    -Dmatlabdir="matlab_executable_dir_path"
+    -Dmatlabdir="matlab_root_dir_path"
     ```

-where `matlab_executable_dir_path` is the path to the directory containing the MATLAB executable binary file (virtually always named `matlab` or `matlab.exe`).
+where `matlab_root_dir_path` is the path to the root directory of MATLAB.

-> Beware this MATLAB binary directory almost always ends with `/bin`.

 > This option is relevant only to builds where the `lang` configuration flag is set to `matlab`.
 > The specified value is ignored for all language builds of the ParaMonte library.

 > Specifying this option helps CMake find the MATLAB library dependencies.

+> If specified, it sets the value of the CMake configuration variable `Matlab_ROOT_DIR`.

 > This option is essential when the library is to be linked against
 > a particular installation of MATLAB among multiple installations.